dteviot/WebToEpub/readme.md

 Note, I usually put copies of the current Development versions, including the jszip library, in https://drive.google.com/drive/folders/1B_X2WcsaI_eg9yA-5bHJb8VeTZGKExl8?usp=sharing
 So, get the relevant zip, then
+* The easiest way is using Firefox.
+  1. Download the Firefox version from https://drive.google.com/drive/folders/1B_X2WcsaI_eg9yA-5bHJb8VeTZGKExl8?usp=sharing.
+  2. Open Firefox and type "about:debugging#/runtime/this-firefox" into the URL bar.
+  3. Click "Load Temporary Add-on".
+  4. Click on the zip file you downloaded in step 1.
-* For Chrome, just do step 2 then steps 6 to 9
+* For Chrome, just do step 2 then steps 6 to 9 of the Chrome instructions.
-* For Firefox, just do step 3, then steps 8 to 14
-  * **Note, if you don't intend to change the code, you can skip unziping the zip file (step 3) and at step 14, select the zip file (instead of "manifest.json" from the zip file.)**

 ### Chrome
 1. Download the extension.
     1. For most recent release, go to https://github.com/dteviot/WebToEpub and click on the "Download Zip" button.
     2. For current development branch, go to https://github.com/dteviot/WebToEpub/tree/ExperimentalTabMode and click on the "Download Zip" button.
+2. Unpack zip file
-2. Unpack zip file and move the "plugin" directory to the location you want to keep it.
+    1. If you downloaded the zip file from Github, move the "plugin" directory to the location you want to keep it.
+    2. If you downloaded the zip file from Google Drive, move the unpacked contents to wherever you want to keep them.
+This the the "plugin" directory referred to in step 8 below.
 3. In the "plugin" directory from the previous step there is a "jszip" directory.
 Create a "dist" directory inside this "jszip" directory.
 4. Download jszip library v3.0.0 from https://github.com/Stuk/jszip
 5. Extract jszip.min.js from the jszip library and copy to the "dist" directory you created in step 3.